 Increasing Your Savings

 Consider having a high yield savings account that only allow you to deposit funds and not take them out without meeting a specific term of time like 6 months or 12 months or certificate of deposits each time you raise a $1000 lock it in so you are not tempted to spend it on something you don’t need, try to target your month that you want to buy a home as your goal for withdrawal.

-When you obtain a micro goal of say a $1000 dollars celebrate with a special supper or treat yourself to a movie night but don’t go too overboard like going away to a expensive spa for the weekend.
+When you obtain a micro goal, of say a $1,000, to celebrate with a special supper or treat yourself to a movie night but don’t go too overboard like going away to an expensive spa for the weekend.

-Review your checking and savings accounts, Can I set aside any extra money from each pay?
+Review your checking and savings accounts.
+Can you set aside any extra money from each paycheck?

-Are their any family members willing to give you a non-interest loan for the deposit or just an outright gift?
+Are there any family members willing to give you a non-interest loan for the deposit or just an outright gift?